foop/scripts/README.md

 ##Guaranteed path and functionality for the forseeable future:
 * get_repo.sh
-∈gpl.txt
+* gpl.txt

---- Join us now and share the software, you'll be free Free software song
+>Join us now and share the software, you'll be free -Free software song